bertspaan/mycelium/README.md

 # Mycelium Street Networks

-First use Mapbox Directions to compute routes from each location in [`locations.geojson`](geojson/locations.geojson):
+Compute routes from each point in a GeoJSON FeatureCollection:

-    node mycelium.js geojson/locations.geojson > geojson/mycelium.geojson
+    node mycelium.js locations.geojson > mycelium.geojson

-Then, segmentize and calculate disctance between each segment and its route origin:

-    node segmentize-with-distances.js geojson/mycelium.geojson > geojson/mycelium-segmentized.geojson